-NOTE 13 - EMPLOYEE BENEFIT PLAN
+NOTE 16 - EMPLOYEE BENEFIT PLAN

 We have a defined-contribution plan, OrthoPediatrics 401(k) Retirement Plan (the "401(k) Plan"), which includes a cash or deferral (Section 401(k)) arrangement.
 The 401(k) Plan covers those employees who meet certain eligibility requirements and elect to participate.
 Employee contributions are limited to the annual amounts permitted under the Internal Revenue Code.
 The 401(k) Plan allows us to make a discretionary matching contribution.
 Discretionary matching contributions are determined annually by management.
-Effective January 1, 2018, we have elected to match our employees' 401(k) contributions up to 3% of employees' salary.
-For the year ended December 31, 2018, we matched \$196 of our employees' 401(k) contributions.
+Effective January 1, 2019, we elected to match our employees' 401(k) contributions up to 3% of employees' salary.
+This was increased to 4% effective January 1, 2020.
+For the years ended December 31, 2020 and 2019, we matched \$439 and \$246, respectively of our employees' 401(k) contributions.

-NOTE 14 - COMMITMENTS AND CONTINGENCIES
+NOTE 17 - COMMITMENTS AND CONTINGENCIES